 Cycling in Winter: Tips from the Halifax Cycling Coalition

-Halifax is not Copenhagen, where cyclist enjoy plowed, well defined, and segregated bike lanes (someday, maybe!).
-In Halifax cycling in winter can be a bit tricky and a bit messy — but that doesn’t mean it’s just for the hardcore cyclist!
+Halifax is not Copenhagen, where cyclists enjoy plowed, well defined, and segregated bike lanes (someday, maybe!).
+In Halifax cycling in the winter can be a bit tricky and a bit messy — but that doesn’t mean it’s just for the hardcore cyclists!
 With a little extra attention to your riding technique and some consideration of your clothing and gear choice, you too can be a year–round cyclist!

 Choosing the right bike for cycling in winter